NoePfister/falling-sand/README.md

 Tu run it, download the source code and run `main.py`

-PS: I spend way to much time in this repository :)
+PS: I spend way to much time in this game :)